Gulag: Colonization

-Soviet state documents show that the goals of the gulag included colonization of sparsely populated remote areas and exploiting its resources using forced labor.
+Soviet state documents show that the goals of the Gulag included colonization of sparsely populated remote areas and exploiting its resources using forced labor.
 In 1929, OGPU was given the task to colonize these areas.
 To this end, the notion of "free settlement" was introduced.
-On 12 April 1930 Genrikh Yagoda wrote to the OGPU Commission:
+On April 12, 1930 Genrikh Yagoda wrote to the OGPU Commission:

 When well-behaved persons had served the majority of their terms, they could be released for "free settlement" (вольное поселение, volnoye poseleniye) outside the confinement of the camp.
 They were known as "free settlers" (вольнопоселенцы; not to be confused with the term ссыльнопоселенцы, "exile settlers").
 In addition, for persons who served full term, but who were denied the free choice of place of residence, it was recommended to assign them for "free settlement" and give them land in the general vicinity of the place of confinement.

-The gulag inherited this approach from the katorga system.

-It is estimated that of the 40,000 people collecting state pensions in Vorkuta, 32,000 are trapped former gulag inmates, or their descendants.
+The Gulag inherited this approach from the katorga system.
+It is estimated that of the 40,000 people collecting state pensions in Vorkuta, 32,000 are trapped former Gulag inmates, or their descendants.

+Economics

+According to a 2024 study, areas near Gulag camps that held a larger share of educated elites among its prisoner population have subsequently been characterized by greater economic growth.
+According to the authors, it demonstrates long-run persistence of human capital across generations.

 Life after a term was served

 Persons who served a term in a camp or prison were restricted from taking a wide range of jobs.
 Concealment of a previous imprisonment was a triable offence.
 Persons who served terms as "politicals" were nuisances for "First Departments" (Первый Отдел, outlets of the secret police at all enterprises and institutions), because former "politicals" had to be monitored.
 Many people who were released from camps were restricted from settling in larger cities.

-Memorialization

-Gulag memorials
+Memorials

-Both Moscow and St. Petersburg have memorials to the victims of the Gulag made of boulders from the Solovki camp — the first prison camp in the Gulag system.
+Both Moscow and St. Petersburg have memorials to the victims of the Gulag made of boulders from the Solovki camp.
 Moscow's memorial is on Lubyanka Square, the site of the headquarters of the NKVD.
 People gather at these memorials every year on the Day of Victims of the Repression (October 30).

-Gulag Museum

-Moscow has the State Gulag Museum whose first director was Anton Antonov-Ovseyenko.
+Gulag survivor Anton Antonov-Ovseyenko was the first director of the State Gulag Museum in Moscow.
 In 2015, another museum dedicated to the Gulag was opened in Moscow.

+In November 2024, the Gulag History Museum in Moscow was ordered to close due to "fire safety" violations amid the Putin regime’s crackdown on dissent.